prisma/specs/studio/README.md

 - As a common navigation pattern, hitting `tab` key should generally move focus to the next element and `shift + tab` to the previous element.

-- Depending on the scope, that element might for for example be a tab, databrowser, result row or a result row cell.
+- Depending on the scope, that element might for example be a tab, databrowser, result row or a result row cell.

 - Generally, unless scope as has assigned a different behavior, the arrow keys should also move the focus inside the scope.
 Both horizontally and vertically, when applicable.